MoviesAroundMe/MoviesAroundMe/README.md

 * `brew install phantomjs` (Gemfile?)
 * `gem install rackup` (Does not work in the gemfile?)

 # Problems/Ideas:
+* Additional options that we have not used: rotten tomatoes user rating and fresh/rotten data

 # Potential additional features:
 * Facebook log in, see what movies/cinemas your friends like or having something to say about.